KNowledgeOnWebScale/supply-chain-data-model/README.md

 We created the data model as follows:

-1. We inspected the requirements, previously gathered from the partners, and visualized the possible classes and properties in a diagram that can be found in Appendix `diagram.pdf`.
+1. We inspected the requirements, previously gathered from the partners, and visualized the possible classes and properties in a diagram that can be found in [diagram.pdf](diagram.pdf).
 2. We looked at existing vocabularies, especially within the supply chain management, that have the classes and properties that we acquired via the requirements.
    Grubnic and Fan[^1] highlighted the gaps in existing vocabularies targeting supply chain management, such as the granularity is only at the strategic level and a restricted view on a supply chain.
    The [Supply Chain Reference Ontology](https://github.com/InfoneerTXST/IOF-SupplyChain-WG)[^scro] (SCRO) takes these gaps into account, while building on top of the [core ontology](https://www.industrialontologies.org/top-down-wg/) by the [Industrial Ontology Foundry](http://www.industrialontologies.org/) (IOF Core).
    We were able to reuse some of SCRO's and IOF Core's classes, but we also had to look at vocabularies outside the supply chain management domain.
    [Schema.org](https://schema.org/), and [FRAPO](http://purl.org/cerif/frapo/) are vocabularies that we could reuse and